KaiKai7/TeleFormer/User Guide.md

 * the url is now displayed and can also be copied by pressing the url for at least one second.
 Depending upon your version of Android, this may also bring up the share menu.
 * sharing to your browser of choice will immediately send the message as a http request.
 And when the browser refreshes you should see a message indicating whether successful or not.

+# Using The Request URL
+Now that the url has been created what you can do with it is now up to you.
+Even saving the link as a shortcut can work wonders.
+By doing that, you can call an app or Google to open the link or go to the name you gave it.
+Once the link is opened it will automatically send.

+Sometimes uses such as these are whats needed to make your project work and TeleFormer makes creating the links needed easily.